Dual Pivot Brake Service

 - Mount a L-shaped hex wrench vertically in a vise.
 This will act to hold the pivot bolt and free up your hands.

 - Pivot center pull side inward to expose center bolt.
 Place brake down on hex wrench.
 Center bridge is threaded, and can also act as its own lever.
 Turn brace clockwise slightly (10-15 degrees) to tightened adjustment.
 Hold brace and fully secure locknut (about 70 inch-pound torque).
 Test center-pivoting arm for knocking and play.
 Test arm for adequate free movement.
-If a rm binds, loosen locknut and loosen bridge slightly.
+If the arm binds, loosen locknut and loosen bridge slightly.
 Re-secure locknut and test again.
 Repeat as needed.

 - Move caliper arm to full open position and re-attach return spring.
 Use care not to damage plastic spring-guide.